Endosulfan Banned Worldwide

-The pesticide endosulfan will be banned in 2012 except for certain exempted uses, under an agreement struck April 29 by more than 170 countries.
-Endosulfan can cause neurological and reproductive problems in farmworkers and wildlife and can persist in the environment.
+Countries have agreed to a global phaseout of endosulfan, an environmentally persistent pesticide that can cause neurological and reproductive problems in people and wildlife.

-Countries made the deal under the Stockholm Convention, an international treaty for controlling persistent organic pollutants, after negotiating in Geneva April 25-29.
+More than 120 nations struck the deal on April 29 under the Stockholm Convention, an international treaty for controlling persistent organic pollutants.
+They endorsed the endosulfan ban after five days of negotiations in Geneva.

+Under the deal, most uses of endosulfan will cease in 2012.
+However, this organochlorine insecticide may be used on certain combinations of crops and pests until 2017.
+For example, endosulfan can continue to be used on cotton to control bollworms.

+Some 18,000 to 20,000 tons of endosulfan are produced each year, according to the United Nations.
+India makes about 10,000 tons; China manufacturers some 5,000 tons; and Israel, Brazil, and South Korea produce the rest.
+The biggest users of this pesticide are India, Brazil, and China, with Argentina and the U.S. also consuming significant quantities.
+The chemical is used mainly on cotton, coffee, and tea, the UN says.

-The U.S. is one of those countries, because the Environmental Protection Agency announced last year that domestic use of endosulfan would end by 2016.
-However, the U.S. is not a partner of the Stockholm Convention, though it participated in the negotiations in Geneva as an observer.
+The U.S. Environmental Protection Agency announced last year that domestic use of endosulfan would end by 2016.
+However, the U.S. is not a partner in the Stockholm Convention, though it participated in the negotiations in Geneva as an observer.

-Under the new agreement, endosulfan may be used on certain combinations of crops and pests for six years.
-For example, endosulfan may continue to be used on cotton to control bollworms and on corn to control aphids and borers.

 Join the conversation